MicrosoftDocs/azure-docs/articles/terraform/terraform-vscode-module-generator.md

 [Terraform](https://docs.microsoft.com/azure/terraform/
 ) provides a way to easily create infrastructure on Azure.
 [Yeoman](http://yeoman.io/) greatly eases the job of the module developer in creating Terraform modules while providing an excellent *best practices* framework.

 In this article, you learn how to use the Yeoman module generator to create a base Terraform template.
+You will then learn how to test your new Terraform template using two different methods:

+- Running your Terraform module natively in Azure Cloud Shell
+- Running your Terraform module using a Docker file you will be creating

 ## Prerequisites